 Brian Bronaugh built this most beautiful cordwood tool shed near Pittsburgh, Pennsylvania.
 Brian said, “I’ve enjoyed the process immensely and have embraced the Japanese philosophy of wabi-sabi – which is finding beauty in imperfections.
-It has a beautiful artistry and function that is unique and eye pleasing.
-The pictures are pretty much self-explanatory and you can see the use of recycled windows, doors, wood and metal everywhere.
+It has beautiful artistry and function that is unique and eye-pleasing.

 A testament to hard work and ingenuity, the building is framed and roofed before the cordwood infill was applied.
 Very smart!